nathan-leeman/Armagh-Observatory-Planetarium/README.md

 arm.ac.uk redirect to armagh.ac.uk
 Changed image sizes - Speed Tests improved.
 Upload screenshots.

+04/02/2019

+Removed "whatever" appearing in search results as this was due to the an alt tag that hadn't been named correctly from the source of who created the template used.

+####OLD ARMAGH SITE####
+old.armagh.ac.uk pointing to odin page - Get code or blacknight to fix.
+Blacknight contacted

+####ARMAGHPLANET####
+armaghplanet.com - Code found.
+On Alienware PC.
+Backup code.
+Get FTP details.
+Create new pricing section on armagh.ac.uk
+Redirect armaghplanet.com pricing section to armagh.ac.uk pricing section.

+####Climate####
+Working internally
+Waiting for meeting to decide whether the old site stays or gets redesigned.
+Uses absolute addressing = Disaster

 Current Priority before the site goes live week starting 14/01/2019
 ---------------------------------------------------------------------